diodechain/website/use-case/secure-communication-for-missions-teams.md

   columns:
   - title: Encrypted Team Communication
     text: End to end encrypted (E2EE) sensitive chat, group communication, file collaborations, information wiki, repositories and websites to protect your people and their contacts.
-  - title: Zero Leakage
+  - title: Zero Data Leakage
     text: All communication is your own.
-There is no meta data stored on users, not even a phone number, email, or IP address, which protects both uers and the network of contacts from being leaked.
+There is no meta data stored on users, not even a phone number, email, or IP address, which protects both your team and network of contacts from being leaked.
-  - title: Replace VPNs
+  - title: Replace Traditional VPNs
     text: The most secure solution for – great firewall type –  of environments around the world to tunnel internet traffic by replacing traditional VPN IP addresses flagging content.

 ### Video